Preparing for Trial

 A couple of junior law clerks join the meeting a little late.
 Marie looks up with a frown but continues her explanation of the case.

-Marie: At around midnight, there is apparently an argument about the music.
-Greg Moran, a person in Mr. Lasso's group, tells the bartender to change the music.
-The bartender refuses, stating that he has no control over the music.
-Mr. Carter overhears the conversation, and says to Mr. Moran in no uncertain terms that the music will not be changed, using a lot of colorful language as you can imagine.
-Mr. Carter pushes Mr. Moran as he is making his point.
-Mr. Lasso sees that, and walks up to Mr. Carter and punches him in the face.
-Mr. Carter did not see it coming, and goes down hard, and the rest of Mr. Carter's group jumps on Mr. Lasso and he goes down.
+Marie: At around midnight, there was apparently an argument about the music.
+Greg Moran, a person in Mr. Lasso's group, told the bartender to change the music.
+The bartender refused, stating that he has no control over the music.
+Mr. Carter overheard the conversation, and said to Mr. Moran in no uncertain terms that the music will not be changed, using a lot of colorful language as you can imagine.
+Mr. Carter pushed Mr. Moran as he was making his point.
+Mr. Lasso saw that, and walked up to Mr. Carter and punched him in the face.
+Mr. Carter did not see it coming, and went down hard, and the rest of Mr. Carter's group jumped on Mr. Lasso and he went down.
 Bouncers at the bar broke the fight up fairly quickly, and the police were called and they took statements.
 Mr. Lasso was arrested for assault, and was taken to the 3rd district police headquarters.
 He spent the night there, and was bailed out by his parents the next day.
 Mr. Carter was taken to a local hospital with a possible concussion.
 The whole thing was video recorded by Mark White, who was just another customer at the bar.
 He almost immediately uploaded it to Instagram.
 Questions?

 Linda: So, Lasso sucker punched Carter.
 I saw the video.
 It's pretty clear what happened.